terrapower/armi/doc/user/inputs.rst

 ARMI checks for two fuel management settings:

 ``shuffleLogic``
-   The path to the Python source file that contains the user's custom fuel management logic
+   The path to the Python source file or dotted import path to a module that contains the user's custom fuel management logic

 ``fuelHandlerName``
-   The name of a FuelHandler class that ARMI will look for in the Fuel Management Input file pointed to by the ``shuffleLogic`` path.
-Since it's input, it's the user's responsibility to design and place that object in that file.
+   The name of a FuelHandler class that ARMI will look for in the Fuel Management Input module or file specified by ``shuffleLogic``.
+Since it's input, it's the user's responsibility to design and place that object in that module or file.

 .. note:: We consider the limited syntax needed to express fuel management in Python code itself to be sufficiently expressive and simple for non-programmers to